If your pet is a dog, go here

 Inflammatory Bowel Disease is a progressive problem.
 It gets worse as time goes by.
 Vomiting and diarrhea become more persistent and the cats may lose weight.
 Some cats lose their appetite, while others become more hungry.
 Inflamed lower intestines bleed, so mucus, straining and flecks of bright blood may be present on the cat's stool.
 When the majority of the pathology is higher up the digestive tract (closer to the stomach), cats usually pass very large stools with little or no discomfort, no straining, no bright blood and little or no mucus.

 Because the cat's pancreas and gall bladder are located close to the small intestine, underlying IBD may affect them as well.
 The combination of intestinal inflammation, pancreatic inflammation and, sometimes, liver/gallbladder inflammation are called triaditis.
+Read about that condition on this website and as a research article here.
 Cats with this multiple problem my turn yellow with jaundice and become severely ill.

 WHAT CAUSES INFLAMMATORY BOWEL DISEASE ?